MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 Therefore, when an animated GIF is loaded it will not be played until the `IsAnimationPlaying` property is set to `true`.
 Playback can then be stopped by setting the `IsAnimationPlaying` property to `false`.
 Note that this property has no effect when displaying a non-GIF image source.

 > [!NOTE]
-> On UWP, animated GIF support requires a minimum of Windows 10 Anniversary Update (version 1607).
+> On UWP, animated GIF support requires a minimum release of Windows 10 Anniversary Update (version 1607).

 ## Icons and splash screens